dev-divi/DiviCorner.art/TextsAQueue/A-2023-01-04-Understanding.md

 The person I was before a near-death or death experience..
 I believed I was me.

-I did not know who I was, not even 1%
+I did not know who I was, not even 1%.

-I don't know if others would agree with me or if they've thought about this long enough
+You know how "other people don't know who you really are"?

-but how do I say this, you know how "other people don't know who you really are"
+That you that you "really are" is not you.

-that you that you "really are" isn't you, your potential self, it isn't you,
+Your potential self, it isn't you,
 it's the same potential self that is humanity

 the way I see it is it's actually one being